elastic/elastic-agent/README.md

 - installed [mage](https://github.com/magefile/mage)
 - [Docker](https://docs.docker.com/get-docker/)
 - [X-pack](https://github.com/elastic/beats/tree/main/x-pack) to pre-exist in the parent folder of the local Git repository checkout
-- [elastic-agent-changelog-tool](https://github.com/elastic/elastic-agent-changelog-tool) to add changelog fragments for changelog generatio
+- [elastic-agent-changelog-tool](https://github.com/elastic/elastic-agent-changelog-tool) to add changelog fragments for changelog generation

 To build a local version of the agent for development, run the command below.
 The following platforms are supported:
 * darwin/amd64